-In 2021, our Festival, together with the Robert Flaherty Film Seminar (New York), is organising the Oberhausen Seminar for the seventh time.
-In 2021 the Seminar will take place online for the first time.
+In 2022, our Festival, together with the Robert Flaherty Film Seminar (New York), is organising the Oberhausen Seminar for the eighth time.

 The Oberhausen Seminar

 The Oberhausen Seminar is an experimental course designed to explore contemporary artists' moving image practice in the context of a renowned international film festival.
 International practitioners from various fields - artists and filmmakers, curators and researchers - will use our Festival as a laboratory to discuss ideas in the curation of contemporary moving image media, the infrastructures which allow them to circulate, and the critical frames used to analyse them.

 The seminar has been organised by the Festival since 2014 in cooperation with LUX (London, until 2019) and the Robert Flaherty Film Seminar (New York).

 Our market catalogue is one of the largest resources for short film worldwide.
 Here you have access to the submissions to our Festival since 1997, which now include approximately 78,000 titles.
 All films are available for research by title, synopses, cast and crew, genre, etc. Every year after the festival, the catalogue is expanded to include the latest submissions.
 Click here (LINK: Search film) to go to the film search.

 An additional service for the professional audience, especially buyers and festival representatives, is access to the current titles already during the respective festival as well as to the contact details for all films.
 If you are interested in this service, please contact Hilke Doering to request a password.